-So I’ll be straight with you.
+Gardening season is here and I’ll be straight with you.
 I’m no gardening expert—but I do love trying my hand at growing fruits and veggies in my own garden every summer.
 It’s fun to see what takes off and what doesn’t.
 I always learn so much from year to year.
-I know it can be a little intimidating to get started, but you have to dive right in and hope for the best.
+I know it can be a little intimidating to get started, especially if you are a beginner gardener, but you have to dive right in and hope for the best.
 You’re going to win some, you’re going to lose some.
 Even through no fault of your own!
 Weather can be fickle.
 It can rain too much.
 Or it can be too hot.
 You can’t control everything.
-Here are some of my favorite gardening tips:
+If you are new to starting a garden Here are some of my favorite gardening tips for first-timers:

 1. Too much of anything is never good